Skip to main content

 “Why, thank you!”
 Ponder-ASI replied cheerfully.
 “That’s the nicest compliment I’ve received all day!”

-“I am most confused,” Bizarro Wonder Woman announced.
+“I am most confused,” Reverso Wonderless Woman announced.
 “These beings make perfect sense in their complete nonsense!”

 Valkyrie Prime stepped forward diplomatically.
-“Welcome, Bizarro heroes.
+“Welcome, Reverso heroes.
 We’re facing a cosmic threat.
 Will you help us with your… unique approach?”

 “Of course, we're no help!”
-Bizarro Superman declared proudly.
+Reverso Stuperman declared proudly.
 “We are the worst heroes in the universe!
 We fail at everything, especially saving people!”

 “Perfect!”
 Captain Coocoo beamed.
 “That means y’all are exactly what we need!”